-by Alex Omelchenko, edited by Jeff Campbell
+by Alex Omelchenko, window repair expert over at Apex Window Werks.
+Edited by Jeff Campbell

-Wooden windows have a beautiful rustic feeling about them.
+So I wondered how to replace rotted Wooden windows have a beautiful rustic feeling about them.

 Luckily with just a little bit of time & skill, along with a rotted wood repair kit, you can have your wooden windows looking great again in no time!